FIXP-membership via Convex Optimization: Games, Cakes, and Markets

-Suppose that $(x,y)\in D\times D$ is a fixed point of $F$.
-By the first coordinate function, we have that $x=y$.
+Suppose that $(x,y)$ is a fixed point of $G$.
 We argue that $x$ is a solution to the search problem described above.
-If the set of feasible solutions to the convex program is empty, then it follows that $F(x)=\emptyset$, and so $x$ is indeed a solution.
-Suppose on the other hand that the set of feasible solutions is non-empty.
-It then follows from the first part of \cref{thm:OPT-gate-convex} that $x=y$ is a solution to feasibility problem.
-The first three constraints show that $x\in D$, and from the inequalities $\max(0,f_i(x))g_i(x)\leq 0$ it follows that $f_i(x)>0\Rightarrow g_i(x)\leq 0$.
-In this case $x\in F(x)$.
-In either case, $x$ is a solution to the search problem. \end{proof}
+First of all, note that $x \in D$, because $x = \overline{x}$ is the projection of some point (namely, $y$) onto $D$.
+Now there are two cases.
+If the set of feasible solutions to the first convex program is empty, then it follows that $F(x)=\emptyset$, and so $x \in D$ is indeed a solution to our search problem.
+If, on the other hand, the set of feasible solutions is non-empty, then it follows from the first part of \cref{thm:OPT-gate-convex} that $\overline{y} = y$ is a solution to the first convex program.
+The first three constraints show that $y\in D$, and from the inequalities $\max(0,f_i(x))g_i(y)\leq 0$ it follows that $f_i(x)>0\Rightarrow g_i(y)\leq 0$, i.e., $y \in F(x)$.
+But since $x$ is the projection of $y$ onto $D$, and $y \in D$, it must be that $x = y$, and thus $x \in F(x)$. \end{proof}

-\subsection{\texorpdfstring{$n$}{n}-player Stochastic Games}
+\subsection{\texorpdfstring{$\boldsymbol{n}$}{n}-player Stochastic Games}

 Stochastic games, as first introduced by \citeauthor{PNAS:Shapley53} in his seminal work~\citep{PNAS:Shapley53}, model dynamic interaction between players in an environment whose state is changing according to a stochastic process influenced by the actions of the players.
-We shall here consider discrete-time finite games, where players receive immediate payoffs in each round of play and discount future payoffs. \citeauthor{PNAS:Shapley53}'s model then corresponds the special case of two-player zero-sum games.
+We shall here consider discrete-time finite games, where players receive immediate payoffs in each round of play and discount future payoffs. \citeauthor{PNAS:Shapley53}'s model then corresponds to the special case of two-player zero-sum games.

 The main result of this section is the following.

 \begin{theorem} Computing a \emph{stationary $\lambda$-discounted equilibrium} of an $n$-player stochastic game is \FIXP-complete. \end{theorem}